Multi-Agent Reinforcement Learning for V2X Resource Allocation: Disentangling MARL Challenges Through Benchmarking: Experiment Setup

 Each algorithm was run on all five learning tasks (Table~\ref{tab:marl_tasks}), using five random seeds for each task.
 We train all algorithms for a number of environment time steps determined by task complexity and algorithm type, evaluating performance at regular intervals throughout training, resulting in a total of 100 evaluations per run.
 At each evaluation point, nine evaluation episodes were executed without exploration noise, and the average return across these episodes was calculated.
 For \emph{SIG ML} and \emph{POSIG} tasks, the nine evaluation episodes correspond to the nine test topologies; for other tasks, they are conducted on the single training topology.

-To ensure a fair comparison between algorithms, we consider the inherent differences in sample efficiency between off-policy value-based algorithms (IDQN, Hys-IDQN, VDN, and QMIX) and on-policy actor-critic algorithms (IA2C, MAA2C, IPPO, and MAPPO) when determining the number of environment time steps used for training.
-Following \cite{papoudakis2021benchmarking}, we empirically determine the number of time steps for each task such that further extensions yield no significant performance improvement.
+To ensure a fair comparison, we account for the inherent differences in sample efficiency between off-policy value-based and on-policy actor-critic algorithms when setting the training horizon~\cite{papoudakis2021benchmarking}.
+For each task and algorithm category, we empirically choose the number of training time steps such that further extension yields no significant improvement, so that every algorithm reaches its attainable performance.
+Although off-policy algorithms require fewer environment interactions, they perform substantially more gradient updates per interaction through replay-buffer reuse; the overall training cost is therefore comparable across the two families, making the comparison fair.

 Hyperparameters were tuned for each task category by evaluating each configuration over five seeds and selecting the best-performing one.
 Tables~\ref{tab:hyperparameters_vb_nfig_sigsl}--\ref{tab:hyperparameters_ac_sigml_posig} in Appendix~A present the final values.